 These predictions engender mostly suspicion in the world of facility managers.
 What are all these internet-connected sensors going to be used for?

-Unlike of the use cases across the rest of the IoT landscape, the “things” that make up the mechanical and electrical components of buildings are not dumb.
+Unlike of the Applications across the rest of the IoT landscape, the “things” that make up the mechanical and electrical components of buildings are not dumb.
 They are all connected and being used to do useful activities.
 The internet is just not involved in any way.
 As Dave Fisher puts it,

 “[Buildings] have expensive, energy-using equipment, and lots of it.
 That equipment contains many individual microcomputer-based control devices that control and manage all kinds of different physical, mechanical equipment, lighting, security, life-safety, laboratories, etc. All of these devices need to be carefully purchased, installed, commissioned, operated and maintained.
 Humans are involved in all of these steps, and that’s not going to change anytime soon….
 There’s a common misconception about IoT that somehow it’s a replacement for existing BAS.
 That’s simply not true, and would be an epically bad idea”